Numbat: Ecology and habits

-Numbats are insectivores and subsist on a diet of termites.
+Numbats are insectivores and subsist on a diet of termites (of the genera Heterotermes, Coptotermes, Amitermes, Microcerotermes, Termes, Paracapritermes, Nasutitermes, Tumulitermes, and Occasitermes).
 An adult numbat requires up to 20,000 termites each day.
 The only marsupial fully active by day, the numbat spends most of its time searching for termites.
 It digs them up from loose earth with its front claws and captures them with its long, sticky tongue.
+Because termites have a high water content Numbats obtain most of their water needs directly from their food, allowing them to survive in dry Australian habitats.
 Despite its banded anteater name, it apparently does not intentionally eat ants; although the remains of ants have occasionally been found in numbat excreta, these belong to species that themselves prey on termites, so were presumably eaten accidentally, along with the main food.
 Known native predators include various reptiles and raptors, such as the carpet python, sand goanna, wedge-tailed eagle, collared sparrowhawk, brown goshawk, and the little eagle.
 They are also preyed upon by invasive red foxes and feral cats.

 Adult numbats are solitary and territorial; an individual male or female establishes a territory of up to 1.5 square km (370 acres) early in life, and defends it from others of the same sex.
 The animal generally remains within that territory from then on; male and female territories overlap, and in the breeding season, males will venture outside their normal home ranges to find mates.

 While the numbat has relatively powerful claws for its size, it is not strong enough to get at termites inside their concrete-like mounds, and so must wait until the termites are active.
 It uses a well-developed sense of smell to locate the shallow and unfortified underground galleries that termites construct between the nest and their feeding sites; these are usually only a short distance below the surface of the soil, and vulnerable to the numbat's digging claws.

 The numbat synchronises its day with termite activity, which is temperature dependent: in winter, it feeds from midmorning to midafternoon; in summer, it rises earlier, takes shelter during the heat of the day, and feeds again in the late afternoon.
-Numbats are able to enter a state of torpor, which may last up to fifteen hours a day during the winter months.
+Numbats can enter a state of torpor, which may last up to fifteen hours a day during the winter months.